Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

     - Groundwater elevations were meticulously derived from ground elevation plus collar height (where available) minus depth to water, except for instances where councils provided elevations in NZVD2016.
 - Data Aggregation and Quality Assurance
     - The processed data from various sources were coalesced into a singular dataset.
 This aggregation involved strategic merging and deduplication, governed by predefined rules to ensure data integrity.
-    - Quality control measures, including data and metadata checks, were instituted to uphold the data's accuracy and reliability.
+    - Quality control measures, including data and metadata checks, were instituted to uphold accuracy and reliability.
 - Storing and Accessing Processed Data
     - The culminated GWL data and metadata were systematically stored in an HDF5 store, facilitating ease of access and analysis.
-    - Provisions were made to recalculate and update the stored data as necessary, ensuring the database remained current and reflective of the most recent submissions.
+    - Provisions were made to recalculate and update the stored data as necessary, ensuring the database can remain current and reflective of the most recent submissions.
-- Assumptions and Considerations
+- Assumptions and Usage Considerations
     - A fundamental assumption is that depth-to-groundwater measurements below the ground surface are positive, with negative readings indicative of artesian conditions.
 This necessitated sign adjustments and validation against council records.
     - In cases where well depth information was unavailable, wells were presumed shallow rather than being excluded from the dataset.

+.. todo How does this manifest in the output database - is there a particular value assigned?

     - Specific regional peculiarities, such as the assumed + 100 m offset for coastal groundwater elevations provided by the Otago Regional Council, were duly considered and adjusted.
     - For wells where the maximum depth to water exceeded the reported well depth, an assumption was made that the well depth equaled the maximum depth to water plus an additional 3 metres.

+.. todo got here in integrating ZE edits

 Statistical Analysis of Water Table Variation
 -------------------------------------------------